KS185/sentinel_project2/README.md

-# sentinel_project
+# sentinel_project - purpose
-Analyze Sentinel-2 data of Frankfurt-area, including Frankfurt, Mainz, Wiesbaden and Darmstadt
+Analyze Sentinel-2 data of Frankfurt-area, including Frankfurt, Mainz, Wiesbaden and Darmstadt.
+Purpose was to find out which amount of vegetated area was lost between April 2019 to April 2020.

 ## Packages:
 - Sentinelsat: for downloading data from Copernicus Open Access Hub